1724851273/Capstone-Audio-Keyword-Spotting-with-Teacher-Student-Deep-Learning/README.md

 was implemented with dimensionally reduced pre-trained Wav2Vec2 serving as the teaching model to extract the features of the raw audio.
-In order to address the integration of an advanced audio recognition system within the limited storage space of the chip, a student model which takes raw audios and learns to mimic the teacher using a simpler Convolutional Neural Network was built.
+In order to address the integration of an advanced audio recognition system within the limited storage space of the chip, a student model which takes raw audios and learns to mimic the teacher using a simpler Custom Convolutional Neural Network was built.
 The model structure is shown below:
 <img width="967" alt="image" src="https://github.com/1724851273/Capstone-Audio-Keyword-Spotting-with-Teacher-Student-Deep-Learning/assets/66252015/7a7a5d04-1ed1-4517-abe9-8e4fc0668097">